Shawn Achor

 2014 Nobel Laureate in Physics | Inventor of the Blue LED | Professor, UC Santa Barbara | Founder & CEO, Blue Laser Fusion

-The inventor of the blue LED and 2014 Nobel Laureate in Physics, Shuji Nakamura solved one of the hardest problems in semiconductor science — from a small industrial lab, against the odds.
-His discovery transformed global energy consumption, enabled modern displays, and earned him the Nobel Prize.
+The inventor of the blue LED and a 2014 Nobel Laureate in Physics, Shuji Nakamura solved one of the hardest problems in semiconductor science from a small industrial lab, against the odds.
+His discovery reshaped global energy use and modern displays, and today he is pursuing laser-driven clean fusion energy.
 Audiences gain rare insight into breakthrough invention, deep-tech entrepreneurship, and the persistence behind world-changing science.

 Want to book Shuji Nakamura as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Shuji Nakamura is a 2014 Nobel Laureate in Physics and one of the most consequential inventors of the modern era — the scientist whose breakthrough in blue light-emitting diode technology made today’s energy-efficient lighting, vivid smartphone displays, and Blu-ray technology possible.
-Born in a small fishing village in Japan and trained at the University of Tokushima, Nakamura joined Nichia Chemical Industries in 1979 and spent two decades quietly revolutionizing solid-state lighting from within a small industrial lab — without the resources of a major research university or corporate R&D powerhouse.
+Shuji Nakamura is a 2014 Nobel Laureate in Physics and one of the most consequential inventors of the modern era, the scientist whose breakthrough in blue light-emitting diode technology made today’s energy-efficient lighting, vivid displays, and Blu-ray storage possible.
+Born in a small fishing village in Japan and trained at the University of Tokushima, he joined Nichia Chemical Industries in 1979 and spent two decades quietly revolutionizing solid-state lighting from within a modest industrial lab, without the resources of a major research university or corporate R&D powerhouse.

-Nobel Prize speaker Shuji Nakamura is best known for achieving what many scientists considered impossible: developing the first commercially viable bright blue LED using gallium nitride (GaN) materials.
-Working largely against conventional wisdom — and at times against direct orders from management — he developed the breakthrough p-type GaN doping process and the InGaN double heterostructure that made high-brightness blue LEDs a reality in 1993.
+Nobel Prize speaker Shuji Nakamura is best known for achieving what many scientists considered impossible: the first commercially viable bright blue LED, built from gallium nitride (GaN).
+Working against conventional wisdom, and at times against direct orders from management, he developed the p-type GaN doping process and the InGaN double heterostructure that made high-brightness blue LEDs a reality in 1993.
 The impact was immediate.
-Nichia’s revenues grew from roughly ¥20 billion to ¥80 billion within a decade, with blue LED products accounting for the majority of that growth.
-His work also unlocked white LED lighting, which uses as little as one-seventh the energy of incandescent bulbs and lasts many times longer — a development with profound implications for global energy consumption and sustainability.
+Nichia’s revenues grew from roughly ¥20 billion to ¥80 billion within a decade, driven largely by blue LED products.
+His work also unlocked white LED lighting, which uses a fraction of the energy of incandescent bulbs and lasts far longer, with profound implications for global energy consumption.

-His contributions have been honored with an extraordinary range of distinctions, including the Millennium Technology Prize, the Charles Stark Draper Prize for Engineering, the Prince of Asturias Award for Technical Scientific Research, and the National Academy of Engineering fellowship.
-He holds more than 200 US patents and over 300 Japanese patents, and has authored more than 550 scientific papers.
+His contributions have been honored with an extraordinary range of distinctions, including the Millennium Technology Prize, the Charles Stark Draper Prize for Engineering, and the Prince of Asturias Award for Technical and Scientific Research, along with an honorary doctorate from the University of Oxford.
+He holds more than 200 U.S. patents and over 300 Japanese patents, and has authored more than 550 scientific papers.

 As a speaker, Shuji Nakamura brings to the stage a story unlike almost any other in modern science: a self-reliant inventor who succeeded through persistence, unconventional thinking, and hands-on ingenuity rather than institutional backing.
-Audiences — whether from technology, energy, manufacturing, or leadership backgrounds — leave with a deeper understanding of how transformative innovation happens at the edges, not the center.
-He speaks on the science and future of solid-state lighting, sustainable energy technology, the entrepreneurial path from lab to market, and what it takes to pursue a breakthrough when every signal tells you to stop.
+Audiences from technology, energy, manufacturing, and leadership backgrounds leave with a deeper understanding of how transformative innovation happens at the edges rather than the center.
+He speaks on the science and future of solid-state lighting, sustainable energy, the entrepreneurial path from lab to market, and what it takes to chase a breakthrough when every signal says stop.

 A forward-looking exploration of where solid-state lighting and laser technology are headed next.
-Nakamura discusses the efficiency limits of current LED technology, the case for GaN-based laser lighting, and his ongoing work at Blue Laser Fusion.
-This session is particularly valuable for audiences in energy, manufacturing, and technology strategy who want a credible scientific perspective on the intersection of sustainability and next-generation hardware.
+Nakamura discusses the efficiency limits of current LED technology, the case for GaN-based laser lighting, and his work at Blue Laser Fusion advancing a laser-driven path to clean nuclear fusion energy.
+This session is especially valuable for audiences in energy, manufacturing, and technology strategy who want a credible scientific perspective on the intersection of sustainability and next-generation hardware.

 A candid session on the journey from academic discovery to venture creation, based on Nakamura's experience co-founding Soraa, SLD Laser, and Blue Laser Fusion.
-He addresses the practical and philosophical challenges of commercializing deep science, the relationship between university research and industry application, and why the most important inventions of the next decade are likely to come from scientists willing to take the entrepreneurial leap.
+He addresses the practical and philosophical challenges of commercializing deep science, the relationship between university research and industry application, and why many of the most important inventions of the coming decade are likely to come from scientists willing to take the entrepreneurial leap.

 | Basic Data Protection Information | |